reptechwifx/mikrotik-blocklist/README.md

 docker run --rm   -p 8000:8000   -e BLOCKLIST_CONF_DIR=/app/conf   -v "$(pwd)/conf:/app/conf"   mikrotik-blocklist
 ```

+The container now starts uvicorn with `--proxy-headers --forwarded-allow-ips *` so access logs show the real client IP from `X-Forwarded-For`/`X-Real-IP`.
+Override the command if you want to restrict trusted proxy IPs (example: `--forwarded-allow-ips=10.0.0.1,10.0.0.2`).

 At first run, the container will seed configuration files.

 ---